The 5 best plantar fasciitis treatments you can do at home

 When you have plantar fasciitis, your foot needs extra support to help it heal.

-Supportive shoes may help reduce the impact on your injured plantar fascia and improve your foot position.
+Supportive shoes can help reduce the impact on your injured plantar fascia and improve your foot position.
 This can help relieve your pain and speed up healing.

 - Good arch support to help reduce the strain on your plantar fascia